Nerdfighteria: Meetups and events

+Annual Nerdfighter Census

 In 2013, Hank Green began an annual "Nerdfighter Census".
 The census survey is hosted on SurveyMonkey, and its results are analyzed by Hank.

 In 2014, over 100,000 people filled out the survey.
-Hank discovered that 72% of the responders are female, 85% are non-Hispanic white, as well as mostly American between the ages of 13 and 30.
+Hank discovered that 72% of the responders were female, 85% are non-Hispanic white, as well as mostly American between the ages of 13 and 30.

+In 2021, the survey had 149,308 respondents.
+Hank commented that Nerdfighteria has gotten older, with about 25% of respondents over the age of 30 (compared to 5% in 2014).

 Charity events and activism

 A key component of the Nerdfighter community is the involvement with charity events and fan activism.
 Events such as Project for Awesome, have allowed a way for Nerdfighter involvement with charitable actions.

-Nerdfighters work closely with another group that promotes community activism, the Harry Potter Alliance.
-Nerdfighteria and HPA were able to raise $123,000 for Partners in Health, enough to send five cargo planes to Haiti, as a way to assist the citizens of Haiti following the 2010 earthquake.
+Nerdfighters work closely with another group that promotes community activism, Fandom Forward.
+Nerdfighteria and Fandom Forward were able to raise $123,000 for Partners in Health, enough to send five cargo planes to Haiti, as a way to assist the citizens of Haiti following the 2010 earthquake.

 Kiva.org Nerdfighters

-Nerdfighters are the third largest community of lenders to Kiva.org, a non-profit organization which helps people lacking access to traditional banking systems by granting loans to them.
+Nerdfighters are the third largest community of lenders to Kiva.org, a nonprofit organization that helps people lacking access to traditional banking systems by granting loans to them.

-Various instances of micro loans from Nerdfighters funding entrepreneurs in developing countries have been documented.
-Overall as of November 2022, more than 44,000 Nerdfighters have loaned a total amount of $20.2 million, ranking #4 all-time across all teams on Kiva.org.
+Various instances of microloans from Nerdfighters funding entrepreneurs in developing countries have been documented.
 Exercising the interactive nature of the community, the Greens made a deal of sorts with Nerdfighteria: to have the community reach over $1 million in funds donated to Kiva before the Greens reached 1,000 videos on their VlogBrothers channel.
-Nerdfighters were able to accomplish this feat.
+Nerdfighters accomplished this.
+Overall as of May 2024, more than 44,000 Nerdfighters have loaned $23.4 million, ranking #4 all-time across all teams on Kiva.org.

 Project for Awesome

 A major event in the Nerdfighter community is Project for Awesome.
-The event, initially known as the "Nerdfighter Power Project for Awesome", launched in 2007, and occurred annually in December until it was moved to February in 2022; the 2020 iteration was cancelled due to the effects of the COVID-19 pandemic.
-On the topic of the overwhelming amounts the event has been able to raise, Hank has stated "YouTube was caught pretty off guard by the first P4A, but ever since then they've been hugely supportive."
+The event, initially known as the "Nerdfighter Power Project for Awesome", launched in 2007, and occurred annually in December until it was moved to February in 2021; the 2020 iteration was canceled due to the effects of the COVID-19 pandemic.
+Of the overwhelming amounts the event has raised, Hank has said, "YouTube was caught pretty off guard by the first P4A, but ever since then they've been hugely supportive."
 During Project for Awesome, people post videos advocating for worthy charities, and the Nerdfighter community votes for the charities they believe are most deserving of funding.

-In 2014, this system was modified so that money raised on the first day goes to Save the Children and Partners in Health, and money raised on the second day goes to the community chosen organizations.
-This change was enacted so that wealthy charities feel comfortable donating to P4A and to ensure that some charities are reputable charities who are known to do a great deal of good.
+In 2014, this system was modified so that money raised on the first day goes to Save the Children and Partners in Health, and money raised on the second day goes to the community-chosen organizations.
+This change was enacted so that wealthy charities feel comfortable donating to P4A and to ensure that some charities are reputable ones known to do a great deal of good.
 The first-day recipients in the 2015 campaign were Save the Children and the United Nations High Commissioner for Refugees.